karlabrandon817/prime-solo-joins/README.md

 NOTE: Remember that a many-to-many relationship requires a join table, so the entities in the diagram may be missing some actual tables.
 Explore the tables in your database.

-## GitHub repo
-1. Create a GitHub repo named “prime-solo-joins”.
-2. Create a file called “joins-solution.sql”.
-You will store your responses to the exercise questions here.
-NOTE: This is merely a text file with a .sql extension.

 # Exercise

-For each of the following questions
+For each of the questions:

-* Write a comment that specifies which question you are answering.
-(SQL comments are two dashes, followed by text.)
+* I wrote a comment that specified which question I was answering.
-* Write the SQL query that answers the question, below that comment.
+* I then wrote the SQL query that answered the question, below that comment.

 ## Example question and answer
 ```